noopsio/noops/README.md

 ## Create a handler
 A handler represents a HTTP handler of the project and can be configured individually.
 The strength of noops is that each handler can be written in a different programming language.

-:warning: Note: *The creation of the handler is simplified by templates.
+:warning: Note: *The creation of handlers is simplified by templates.
 Templates can be updated via `noops template update`.*

 The following command creates a new handler called *hello-rust* and lists all installed templates from which one can be selected interactively.
 As the chosen name for the handler suggests, lets select the *Rust Hello World* template.

 ```
- ./noops create hello-rust
+[noops@demo]: noops create hello-rust
 --- Creating a handler ---
 Select a template:
 > Name:         Rust Hello World